Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Sequence Graph Transform (SGT)

 This is similar to the Markov probabilistic models, in which the transition probability of going from $\mathtt{A}$ to $\mathtt{B}$ is estimated.
-However, SGT is different because the connection feature 1) is not a probability, and 2) takes into account all orders of relationship without any increase in computation.
+However, SGT is different because the connection feature 1) is not a probability, and 2) takes into account all orders of the relationship without any increase in computation.

-Besides, the SGT features also make it easy to visualize the sequence as a directed graph, with sequence alphabets in $\mathcal{V}$ as graph nodes and the edge weights equal to the directional association between nodes.
+Besides, the SGT also make it easy to visualize the sequence as a directed graph, with sequence symbols in $\mathcal{V}$ as graph nodes and the edge weights equal to the directional association between nodes.
 Hence, we call it a sequence \emph{graph} transform.
-Moreover, we show that under certain conditions, the SGT also allows node (alphabet) clustering.
+Moreover, we show in \S~\ref{subsec:sgt-for-symbol-clustering} that under certain conditions, the SGT also allows node (symbol) clustering.

-A high level overview of our approach is given in Fig.~\ref{fig:SGT-overview-a-one-seq}-\ref{fig:SGT-overview-b-seq-data}.
-In Fig.~\ref{fig:SGT-overview-a-one-seq}, we show that applying SGT on a sequence, $s$, yields a finite-dimensional SGT feature vector, $\Psi^{(s)}$, for the sequence, also interpreted and visualized as a directed graph.
-For a general sequence data analysis, SGT can be applied on each sequence in a data corpus, as shown in Fig.~\ref{fig:SGT-overview-b-seq-data}, to yield a finite and equal dimensional representation for each sequence.
-This facilitates a direct distance-based comparison between sequences and thus makes application of mainstream data mining methods for sequence analysis rather straightforward.
+A high-level overview of our approach is given in Fig.~\ref{fig:SGT-overview-a-one-seq}-\ref{fig:SGT-overview-b-seq-data}.
+In Fig.~\ref{fig:SGT-overview-a-one-seq}, we show that applying SGT on a sequence, $s$, yields a finite-dimensional SGT feature vector $\Psi^{(s)}$ for the sequence, also interpreted and visualized as a directed graph.
+For a general sequence data analysis, SGT can be applied to each sequence in the sample (Fig.~\ref{fig:SGT-overview-b-seq-data}).
+The resulting feature vectors can be used with mainstream data mining methods.